The Settlers II: Amiga Version

-In August 2025, the Rheinbreitbach-based company company Look Behind You announced that they were developing a "lovingly optimized" port of The Settlers II: Gold Edition for the Amiga, with a release date scheduled for October 18, 2025.
+In August 2025, the Rheinbreitbach-based company Look Behind You announced that they were developing a "lovingly optimized" port of The Settlers II: Gold Edition for the Amiga, with a release date scheduled for October 18, 2025.
 This is an officially licensed release from Ubisoft Entertainment.
 Three versions were announced: a physical box edition (with the game on DVD, manuals in German and English, and collectible postcards) a collector's edition (in a wooden box limited to 250 copies), and a digital download edition.

 Reception

 The Settlers II received positive reviews, with an aggregate score of 84% on GameRankings, based on four reviews.
 The Nintendo DS re-release received "generally unfavorable" reviews, with a score of 39 out of 100 on Metacritic, based on six reviews, and 38% on GameRankings, based on seven reviews.

 PC Games Petra Maueröder scored the game 91%, giving it a "PC Games Award", naming it Game of the Month, and calling it "world-class".
 Her main criticisms concerned the notification system, which she felt wasn't entirely reliable when reporting on attacks, the "imposed arbitrariness" of where woodcutters work, and the absence of online multiplayer mode.
 However, she praised the graphics and gameplay, concluding that "this game will inspire you - regardless of whether you are among The Settlers veterans, or are usually rather sceptical about playing this particular genre".

 PC Gamers James Flynn scored it 89%, and was especially impressed with the balance between city-building and combat.
 He particularly praised the economic system on which the game is built, calling it "so sound that everything you do makes perfect sense".
 He also lauded the graphics and variety of animations.
 His main criticism was that he felt it was not overly different from the first title, writing "Blue Byte have not fundamentally altered the game in the same way that MicroProse did with Civilization II".

 PC Players Jörg Langer scored it 4 out of 5, giving it a "Gold Player" award.
 Although he was critical of the "indirect control" over combat, and felt that "diplomacy has not been implemented in the slightest", he praised the graphical improvements over the first game, the complexity of the economic system, and the story-driven single-player campaign, concluding "Settlers 2 is just as suitable for the patient casual player as for strategy experts - there is no more constructive, more relaxing strategy game".